Estimated reading time: 11 minutes

 The Role of Hormones in Human Physiology

-Hormones play a vital role in regulating various physiological processes in the human body.
-Produced by the endocrine glands, hormones are chemical messengers that travel through the bloodstream to target cells and organs.
-They help maintain homeostasis by influencing processes such as metabolism, growth, reproduction, and mood.
+Hormones play a crucial and multifaceted role in regulating various physiological processes within the human body.
+Produced by the endocrine glands, these chemical messengers travel through the bloodstream to specific target cells and organs, ensuring precise communication and coordination.
+Moreover, hormones are instrumental in maintaining homeostasis by influencing critical functions such as metabolism, growth, reproduction, and even mood regulation.

 The Impact of Nutrition on Human Physiology